juxt/astro-website/src/pages/blog/tour.md

 ## Retrieval

-Getting the data back out requires some Datalog to pull the documents and some post sorting in Clojure.
+Getting the data back out requires some Datalog to pull the documents and some post-sorting in Clojure.

 ```clojure
 (->> (trip/q '{:find [(pull ?e [*])]